 The course was to be undulating, with a 1200-foot ascent starting shortly before Mile 1 and ending at roughly Mile 13.
 The Mickelson Trail consisted of dirt and gravel, a type of terrain I’ve always regarded as slower than pavement.
 Most of all the race was just one week after the gruelling 52.4-mile Rocky Mountain Double Marathon, an event that one would think should take a few weeks to recover from.
 Clearly, then, the Deadwood Mickelson Trail Marathon was a race that I should not have been doing for time.
 Conventional wisdom dictated that I should just aim to finish, or maybe not even do the race at all.

-“I am going for a P.R. [personal record],” I resolved.
+“I am going for a personal record,” I resolved.

-In the next few hours I would find out whether these thoughts were full of warranted optimism, or supreme naiveté.
+In the next few hours I would find out whether these thoughts were full of warranted optimism or naiveté.